 The company is the world’s second-largest semiconductor manufacturer, right after Intel.
 Until recently, AMD was a much smaller company than Intel.

-In the past, AMD had one of the two leading CPU manufacturers globally.
-They even had a “Triple Crown” of sorts, where they held the market for all three CPU categories, the desktop, notebook, and server markets.
-AMD recently got rid of their “Triple Crown” but dominated the server market.
+In the past, AMD was one of the two leading CPU manufacturers globally.
+They even had a “Triple Crown” of sorts, where they held the market for all three CPU categories: the desktop, notebook, and server markets.
+AMD recently removed their “Triple Crown” but dominated the server market.

-Intel has overtaken AMD in the PC market regarding CPUs, but they have still managed to hold a large share of the server market.
+Intel has overtaken AMD in the PC market regarding CPUs, but they have still held a large share of the server market.
 AMD’s chip business has been in decline for some years now.

 Which CPU is better?